-What is also important is that antibody response is highest after a third exposure (infection with the virus and two doses of vaccine).
 This means that a booster programme is likely to increase the chances of people taking infliximab having a good antibody response.

 We know that a very small group of people will not make an antibody or T cell response after two doses of vaccine.
 Unfortunately, it is not possible to predict who will or won’t respond to the vaccine.
-We don’t yet know yet if this small group would make a response after three doses.

 As discussed above, antibodies are not the only way your body can protect you from viruses.

 No vaccine is guaranteed to work for everyone.
 All adults in the UK are being offered the vaccine, meaning that you are less likely to come into contact with coronavirus.
 Some people with Crohn’s or Colitis will still be at increased risk of getting coronavirus or developing severe illness if they do catch it.
-Find out more about your level of risk, and what you can do to lower your risk of getting COVID-19.

 No. Stopping your medicine could result in a flare-up, which puts you at high risk of serious complications from COVID-19.
 There has been no strong evidence to suggest that people taking infliximab or any other biologic medicine have worse outcomes from coronavirus, even if antibodies are lower.